rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 1. Thonny develop z:\plugins\airqualitymonitor\plugin.py
 2. Make changes and save plugin.py
 3. Restart Domoticz from Terminal: sudo service domoticz.sh restart
-4. Wait a moment and refresh the Browser Tab Domoticz Web UI > Log
+4. Wait a moment and refresh the Browser Tab Domoticz GUI > Log
 5. Check the log and fix as required

 !IMPORTANT!
-In the Domoticz Web UI > Setup > Settings,  enable accepting new hardware.
+In the Domoticz GUI > Setup > Settings, enable accepting new hardware.
 This is required to add the new hardware with its device and monitor if the plugin code is running without errors.

 ## Tinkerforge Master Brick and Bricklets
 Ensure the Master Brick and Bricklets are running with the latest firmware.
 To update the Tinkerforge [Brick Viewer](https://www.tinkerforge.com/en/doc/Software/Brickv.html#brickv) is required.

 For Tinkerforge development purposes installed the Brick Viewer and the required Brick Daemon on a Linux PC (called the piDevBook as running [Raspberry Pi Desktop](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/).

-Steps to update the Master Brick and Bricklets:
+**Steps to update the Master Brick and Bricklets**
 1. Connect the Master Brick to the piDevBook using USB mini cable
-2. Start Brick  Viewer (ensure latest version, used v2.4.4)
+2. Start the Brick Viewer (ensure to use the latest version)
 3. Connect localhost:4223
 4. Check if Master brickand Bricklets found
 5. Select Update and check version differences